NotAloneFriend/AutoIgnite/README.md

 ```

 ### Contact and Support
-Please use the discussion section or add me on discord, AloneFriend#6130.
+Please use the discussion section or add me on Discord, AloneFriend#6130.

 ### Issues & Bugs
 Please use the discussion section for issues and bug-reports.
 Rating the resource negatively due to a potential issue is not appropriate!